danielmoi/vim-tute/lessons/03-edit-save.md

 - the file name is displayed in the Message Line - "hello.md"
 - the file details are displayed in the Command Line - there are zero lines (`0L`) and zero characters (`0C`)
+- this file has not been "saved to disk" yet - we haven't saved `hello.md` yet

 ---